Low-Impact Forestry Training Series

 Cost: $150

-Chainsaw Skills Training Course: Introduction to Chainsaw Safety and Directional Felling
+Chainsaw Skills Training: Introduction to Chainsaw Safety and Directional Felling

 This intensive two-day training is appropriate for any woodland owner or farm worker operating a power chainsaw.
 The course introduces basic chainsaw maintenance, saw chain sharpening, personal protective equipment, professional tree felling techniques, limbing, and bucking trees to length. *Limit 4 participants per workshop.